HofmaDresu/Blog/_posts/2018-04-23-todo-xamarin-forms.markdown

 Out of the box we have a Hello World app running on both Android and iOS.
 It's not very exciting yet, but this is where the real fun begins.

 ### Displaying a list of Todo items
 Xamarin Forms uses XAML for UI developent, which provides access to two way databinding.
 Unfortunately, there is a little boilerplate code required to get this working.
-We're going to use the <a href="https://github.com/Fody/PropertyChanged" target="_blank">Fody</a> package and a base class to clean that up a little.
+We're going to use the <a href="https://github.com/Fody/PropertyChanged" target="_blank" rel="noopener">Fody</a> package and a base class to clean that up a little.

 First we'll install the Fody package.
 Right click on the solution and select 'Manage NuGet Packages for Solution'.
 Search for PropertyChanged.Fody and install it on the .NET Standard project (reminder: the one that says neither Android nor iOS).
 Next we need to create a configuration XML file.